lmc2179/lmc2179.github.io/drafts/description_stats_causal.md

 Point estimates, confidence intervals, postriors, sampling distributions

-Berk just talks about SI, but Prediction is also inference about a population, ie inferring the the conditional mean E[y | X]
+Berk just talks about SI, but Prediction is also inference about a population, ie inferring the the conditional mean E[y | X] - a lot of ML activity actually lives here

 SI/P answers questions like: What is the political opinion of all the people in the state?
 Which people will show up on election day?